 Volunteer Ideas for Families

 You’re ready to sign your family up to volunteer, but where do you start?
 There are countless options, but first take the time to have a family meeting to discuss ideas and hear each other’s hearts.
-Maybe one child dreams of going overseas to serve in an orphanage, or another child loves to make cards of encouragement.
+Maybe one child dreams of helping animals or another child loves to make cards of encouragement.
 Do you enjoy hiking as a family?
 Or running together?
 There are service opportunities that would fit right into what you are already passionate about.